Croatia's INA, Hungary's MOL to take full ownership of OMV Slovenija

 “The transaction includes 120 service stations across Slovenia and the wholesale business,” INA said in a statement, without disclosing financial details.

-OMV Slovenija is the country's second largest petrol retailer behind local firm Petrol (PETG.LJ).
+OMV Slovenija is the country’s second largest petrol retailer behind local firm Petrol.

 “The captive market for our Rijeka refinery is granted and...(its) long-term future is ensured,” said President of INA’s Management Board Sandor Fasimon.